 Sonic Adventure 2 HD Review

-By Kevin Mitchell Posted on October 5, 2012
+By Kevin Mitchell | Posted: October 5, 2012

-Once you complete a stage, replaying it will allow you to try your luck in hard mode as well as completing side objectives; such as collecting the hidden Chao.
+Once you complete a stage, replaying it will allow you to try your luck in hard mode as well as completing side objectives, such as collecting the hidden Chao.
 Speaking of the Chao Garden, I was delighted to see it make a return.
 Developing your Chao is still as addictive as it was over 10 years ago.
-Will you shower your Chao with love and care, feeding it things to increase and level up its stats or you will neglect it and throw it off the cliff and laugh while you hear it scream all the way to the bottom.
-I could never be that cruel, they are just too cute!
+Will you shower your Chao with love and care, feeding it things to increase and level up its stats, or will you neglect it and throw it off the cliff and laugh while you hear it scream all the way to the bottom?
+I could never be that cruel; they are just too cute!

 Simply Put

 Sonic Adventure 2 plays exactly as it did 10 years ago with the addition of a fresh HD visual package with widescreen support.
-If you didn’t like the game back then, playing the game in HD won’t change your mind.
-The two-player mode is only available through local split-screen with no online support, but can’t say I am surprised.
-The Battle add-on from the GameCube version is not included in the base package, but can be bought for an additional $3.
+If you didn't like the game back then, playing the game in HD won't change your mind.
+The two-player mode is only available through local split-screen with no online support, but I can't say I'm surprised.
+The Battle add-on from the GameCube version is not included in the base package but can be bought for an additional $3.
 Sonic Adventure 2 is still a fun game, but before jumping in, remember that this game is from 2001 and still has the same issues it had over 10 years ago.

 Note: Sonic Adventure 2 HD was reviewed on Xbox 360.
 A digital copy of the game was provided by the publisher/developer.